fellow-sh/apsc177/assignments/assignment03/pseudocode_v1.md

 ## Outputting Ordered Letters

+```python
+output_string = sorted(input_chars)
+```

+This line is just there for show.
 There are actually 2 ways to approach this part of the program:
 1. Sort the characters and then output
 2. Output for each possible order of characters

-Given the assignment advices to only use if-statements,
+Given the assignment advices to only use if-statements, you should probably use if-statements.

-```python
-output_string = sorted(input_chars)
-```